tzutoo/AmpyFin/README.md

 ```

 > ⚠️ **IMPORTANT**: The default configuration uses Alpaca's paper trading environment.
 To switch to live trading (using real money), change the BASE_URL to "https://api.alpaca.markets".
 Only do this once you've thoroughly tested your strategies and understand the risks involved.

-5. **Set up MongoDB**

-- Create a MongoDB cluster (e.g., via MongoDB Atlas)
-- Configure network access for your IP address
-- Update the connection string in `.env`

 6. **Run the setup script**